Visiting the Peles Castle in Romania: Everything You Need to Know

 All in all, I really enjoyed the visit there and I found both the interior and the exterior jaw-dropping.
 Definitely a must-visit if you are in Romania – and even more so if you already are in Bucharest, Brasov, or one of the nearby cities.

-It’s great for adults and children alike – our son, who was 10 when we visited, admitted that he didn’t get bored and actually liked the whole area (although both floors were a bit too long for him).
+It’s great for adults and children alike – our son, who was 10 when we last visited, admitted that he didn’t get bored and instead enjoyed exploring the castle, even though he did get bored a bit towards the end.

 my family visiting Peles castle in Sinaia